Why is everyone worried about the amount of traffic?

 Analog is the most basic of the three, but it’s quite popular — perhaps because it’s been around for a while.
 Webalizer offers similar information but in a different format and somewhat more detailed.
 Awstats is quite nice and it’s the better looking of the three.

 All three analyzers can help you find out new things about your visitors.
-You’ll not go "WOW!" when using them, but you’ll know a thing or two about your visitors nevertheless.
-Just so you can get an idea of how they look like, here are their demos: Analog, Webalizer and Awstats.
+You’ll not go “WOW!” when using them, but you’ll know a thing or two about your visitors nevertheless.
+Just so you can get an idea of how they look like, here are their demos: Analog and Webalizer.

 Because we tend to be so concerned with numbers, the first thing we want to know is the number of visitors the site has received.
 More important however is what we learn about those visitors.